 While Switzerland's banking system is increasingly under attack, another lucrative business has sprung up: Cloud storage.
-According to a recent survey, Switzerland is already dedicating 130'000 square meters to cloud storage facilities - the equivalent of 24 American football fields.
+According to a survey of Financial Times, Switzerland is already dedicating 130'000 square meters to cloud storage facilities - the equivalent of 24 American football fields.

 Digital Assets: The New Frontier?